CyberGen49/CyberVideoPlayer/README.md

 ## Changelog
 Hotfix commits to the repo aren't mentioned here.

+### 1.3.0 - 2021-11-02
+* Made playback speed persistent (saved to and loaded from LocalStorage)
+* Added the saving of video progress to LocalStorage, and videos longer than a set (undetermined) amount of time will have their progress automatically restored on load

 ### 1.2.0 - 2021-10-31
 * Added double tap to jump on mobile (left and right)